freqtrade/freqtrade/docs/installation.md

 This page explains how to prepare your environment for running the bot.

-Please consider using the prebuilt [docker images](docker.md) to get started quickly while trying out freqtrade evaluating how it operates.

 The documentation describes three ways to install freqtrade
-* Common
+* Manual
 * Conda
 * Docker (separate file)

+Please consider using the prebuilt [docker images](docker.md) to get started quickly to try freqtrade and evaluate how it works.

 ------